quartz-labs/docs/docs/how-it-works.md

 If the value of your collateral goes up, you keep all the upside.
 If the value of your collateral drops close to the value of your loan, your loan is automatically repaid using your collateral at market rate.
 The balance shown in the Quartz app is the amount of funds you can actually spend, not the total collateral deposited (balance = collateral - loans).
 You can also view the details of your loans and collateral if you wish.

 Any USDC received is withdrawn directly into your wallet, and USD can be off-ramped directly with bank transfers or a self-custody debit card.
-If you decide to sell your assets in the future, you can consolodate it all into one transaction, instead of needing to sell your crypto every time you tap your card.
+If you decide to sell your assets in the future, you can consolidate it all into one transaction, instead of needing to sell your crypto every time you tap your card.
 But, if the value of your assets doesn't decrease, you'll never need to sell.

 ## Self-custody debit card

 The Quartz debit card is fully self-custody.
-This means that no one, not even Quartz, has no access to your balance until you authorize a transaction.
+This means that no one, not even Quartz, has access to your balance until you authorize a transaction.
 The card debits from your regular Quartz balance, and you can deposit or withdraw whenever you want.
-The debit card is virtual, and can be used with Apple/Google Pay.
+The debit card is virtual and can be used with Apple/Google Pay.

 Before tapping your phone to pay, you first open the Quartz app and select the amount of funds you want to pre-authorize for spending.
 This gives Quartz access to those funds should you use your crypto card.
 If you don’t use your card, or you cancel the authorization, Quartz loses access again.
 Your Quartz virtual debit card can be used for both in-person and online transactions.
 For online card transactions that support 3D Secure, no pre-authorization is needed as confirming the transaction authorizes funds to Quartz.
 For other online card transactions, spending requires the same authorization as in-person transactions.